 Private Health Insurance and how it covers plastic surgery can be a tricky topic to navigate.
-This article will explain Private Health terminology, fees, level of cover and out of pocket costs.
+This article may help to explain Private Health terminology, fees, level of cover and out of pocket costs.

 The common misunderstanding of the term “fully covered” is an unfortunate issue that many patients face when it comes to plastic surgery.
 Understanding health insurance terminology can help you understand if a procedure will be fully reimbursed by your plan, and what kind of benefits are available through these plans.